-With effect from 16 January 2019, a new External Commercial Borrowings (ECB) regime has been introduced wherein Indian entities who are eligible to receive FDI have been allowed to receive ECB from 'Recognised Lenders' as defined in the new ECB framework.
-The minimum average maturity period for ECBs has been prescribed as one year, three years or five uears.
+With effect from 16 January 2019, a new external commercial borrowings (ECBs) regime has been introduced wherein Indian entities who are eligible to receive FDI are allowed to receive ECB from 'Recognised Lenders' as defined in the new ECB framework.
+The minimum average maturity period for ECBs has been prescribed as one year, three years or five years.

-The new ECB framework comprises two options: foreign currency (FCY) denominated ECB and rupee denominated ECB.
-The multi-tiered structure under the erstwhile ECB framework has been done away with.
+The new ECB framework has two options: foreign currency denominated ECB and rupee denominated ECB.
+The multitiered structure under the erstwhile ECB framework has been done away with.